2015 Annual Security Report & Fire Safety Report

-As Amended by the Violence Against Woman Reauthorization Act of 2013
+As amended by the Violence against Women Reauthorization Act of 2013

 The University Police Department prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.